7 Embedded Analytics Features You Need From Your BI Vendor

 According to the results of a global survey of IT and business executives released by CA Technologies and conducted by Frost & Sullivan, adopting a modern application architecture is crucial to business success and a significant driver of profit growth.

-Business executives agree that modern application architecture increases the scalability, connectivity, and security levels of any digital business and at the same time delivers a more valuable experience to customers, partners, suppliers, and employees.
+Business executives agree that modern application architecture increases the scalability, connectivity, and security levels of any digital business while delivering a more valuable experience to customers, partners, suppliers, and employees.
 They also agree that it provides an easier path for software development while generating powerful insights and accelerating time to market.

 The developer’s experience can make or break an embedded analytics implementation; therefore, your BI vendor needs to keep pace with modern technology and be able to simplify this process for you.
 Here are a few examples: